ileri/lighttpd-domain-adder/README.md

 ## **Pre Install**

-We are assuming that you have been installed Apache.
+We are assuming that you have been installed Lighttpd.
 If you are not please lookup:
  https://www.google.com.tr/search?q=lighttpd+install